How to calculate the degree of financial leverage and the whole theory

 Financial leverage measures the use of debt in financing on the other hand DFL evaluates how sensitive a company’s net income or earnings per share (EPS) is to changes in operating income (EBIT).
 Understanding both concepts is crucial for assessing financial risk and making informed investment and financing decisions.
 The basic differences include:

-Why do we calculate the degree of financial leverage (DFL)?
+Why should we compute the degree of financial leverage (DFL)?

 Calculating the degree of financial leverage